matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 y = df['MedHouseVal'].values
 ```

 Two columns for the time being, we want to extract our **X** and y.
-In this case, m = 2
+In this case, m = 2 variables to consider in making predictions.